PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/mds/docs/SubscriptionsApi.md

 Set pre-subscriptions

 Pre-subscription is a set of rules and patterns put by the application.
 When an endpoint registers  and its name, type and registered resources match the pre-subscription data, mbed Cloud Connect sends  subscription requests to the device automatically.
 The pattern may include the endpoint name  (optionally having an \\* character at the end), endpoint type, a list of resources or expressions  with an \\* character at the end.
-The pre-subscription concerns all the endpoints that are already registered and the server sends subscription requests to the devices immediately when the patterns are set.
-There is only one pre-subscribe array, so changing the pre-subscription data removes all the previous subscriptions.
-To remove the pre-subscription data, put an empty array as a rule.
+Subscriptions based on pre-subscriptions are done when device registers or does register update.
+To remove the pre-subscription data, put an empty array as a rule.  ``` Example payload: [  {    endpoint-name: \"node-001\",    resource-path: [\"/dev\"]  },  {    endpoint-type: \"Light\",    resource-path: [\"/sen/*\"]  },  {    endpoint-name: \"node*\"  },  {    endpoint-type: \"Sensor\"  },  {     resource-path: [\"/dev/temp\",\"/dev/hum\"]  } ] ```

 ### Example
 ```python